joecascio/nytimes-covid-data-tool/README.md

 ## System Requirements
 Python 3 must be installed and on the command line path.

 The script should run on any Mac running Catalina 10.15.7 and probably a lot of earlier MacOS releases that come with Python3 installed.
-The code uses literal slashes "/" as the file system path delimiters.
-Therefore it might need to be tweaked for Windows.
-If someone wants to undertake that, it would be appreciated as I don't do Windows.

 ## Using the program
 1. In your working directory, put a copy of the Python source file **state-county-bustout.py**, or put its location on the shell path.